-Scaffolding is a method which involves changing the levels of support for learning.
-A teacher or more advanced peer/student adjusts the amount of guidance to help fit the student’s existing performance level.
+Scaffolding is a method that involves changing the levels of support for learning.
+A teacher or a more advanced student adjusts the amount of guidance that a student receives, and this helps fit the student’s existing performance level.
 This idea comes from Vygotsky’s Zone of Proximal Development.
 The Zone of Proximal Development is the array of tasks which are too complex to master alone but they can be performed and mastered with assistance from adults and /or more advanced students.

 - slide 2 of 2

 Some strategies for teaching reading are:

 - The teacher takes what the student knows already then helps the student incorporate this material into the new material being learned.